 In response to the Chibok schoolgirl abduction, the West African Network for Peacebuilding (WANEP) issued a press release, on behalf of its 500 member organizations, calling for urgent action, including for the Nigerian Government to, “within the context of the Responsibility to Protect, take necessary steps in the coordination of Security for the protection of other girls in Borno State and in a timely manner.”
 The African Women’s Development and Communication Network (FEMNET) and the West African Civil Society Forum (WACSOF) have also issued statements condemning Boko Haram’s actions, and calling for collective support, at all levels, in recovering the girls.

-As the inter-communal violence, political unrest, and corruption bear testament, Boko Haram attacks are not the only issue facing the country, and many analysts suggest that the government’s counter-insurgency actions will continue to fail for reasons beyond that of being outgunned.
-Nigerian analyst, Chris Ngwodo, suggests Boko Haram, "is an effect and not a cause; it is a symptom of decades of failed government and elite delinquency finally ripening into social chaos.”
+As the inter-communal violence, political unrest, and corruption demonstrate, Boko Haram attacks are not the only issue facing the country, and many analysts suggest that the government’s counter-insurgency actions will continue to fail for reasons beyond that of being outgunned.
+Nigerian analyst Chris Ngwodo suggests Boko Haram "is an effect and not a cause; it is a symptom of decades of failed government and elite delinquency finally ripening into social chaos.”
 The crisis in Nigeria has rapidly become a complex national, regional, and global issue, requiring a comprehensive response if action to protect populations is to be effective.

 Special thanks to Brianna Burt for her work in writing this page.